Gorkmeister/Gorkmeister/README.md

-- 👋 Hi, I’m @Gorkmeister
+- 👋 Hi, I’m @leiandher
 - 👀 I’m an Information and Data Science master's student with a background in Architecture (buildings, not computers😁).
 - 🌱 I’m currently learning to develop Data Science projects in Python and R.
 - 💞️ I’m looking to collaborate on any interesting project that will help me work on my skills and build a portfolio.